C-huck/gesture-handshape-perception/README.md

 **Figure 1:** (Left) Verb DECIDE in American Sign Language; (right) Verb THINK-OVER in American Sign Language.
 Non-signers are not able to guess the meaning of the signs, but they can tell that DECIDE has a natural semantic endpoint, but THINK-OVER does not.
 Figure obtained from https://doi.org/10.1073/pnas.1423080112.

 ### Research Questions
+**Q1:**
-- **Q1:** (a) Can participants with no sign language experience detect whether silent gestures represent transitive or intransitive events? (b) Do visual characteristics of the gestures guide non-signer's perception of transitivity?; See `/gesture-transitivity-project`
+1. Can participants with no sign language experience detect whether silent gestures represent transitive or intransitive events?
+2. Do visual characteristics of the gestures guide non-signer's perception of transitivity?; See `/gesture-transitivity-project`

+**Q2:**
-- **Q2:** How accurate are non-signing participants at guessing the encyclopedic content of silent gestures?
+1. How accurate are non-signing participants at guessing the "dictionary" meaning of silent gestures?
 See `/gesture-meaning-project`

 ## General methods: